lukepark327/ethash-compilable-solc/solidity/docs/using-the-compiler.rst

         }
       },
       // Optional
-      "settings":
+      settings:
       {
         // Optional: Sorted list of remappings
-        "remappings": [ ":g=/dir" ],
+        remappings: [ ":g/dir" ],
         // Optional: Optimizer settings
-        "optimizer": {
+        optimizer: {
           // disabled by default
-          "enabled": true,
+          enabled: true,
           // Optimize for how many times you intend to run the code.
           // Lower values will optimize more for initial deployment cost, higher values will optimize more for high-frequency usage.
-          "runs": 200,
-          // Switch optimizer components on or off in detail.
-          // The "enabled" switch above provides two defaults which can be
-          // tweaked here.
-If "details" is given, "enabled" can be omitted.
-          "details": {
-            // The peephole optimizer is always on if no details are given, use details to switch it off.
-            "peephole": true,
-            // The unused jumpdest remover is always on if no details are given, use details to switch it off.
-            "jumpdestRemover": true,
-            // Sometimes re-orders literals in commutative operations.
-            "orderLiterals": false,
-            // Removes duplicate code blocks
-            "deduplicate": false,
-            // Common subexpression elimination, this is the most complicated step but
-            // can also provide the largest gain.
-            "cse": false,
-            // Optimize representation of literal numbers and strings in code.
-            "constantOptimizer": false,
-            // The new Yul optimizer.
-Mostly operates on the code of ABIEncoderV2.
-            // It can only be activated through the details here.
-            // This feature is still considered experimental.
-            "yul": false,
-            // Tuning options for the Yul optimizer.
-            "yulDetails": {
-              // Improve allocation of stack slots for variables, can free up stack slots early.
-              // Activated by default if the Yul optimizer is activated.
-              "stackAllocation": true
-            }
-          }
+          runs: 200
         },
-        "evmVersion": "byzantium", // Version of the EVM to compile for.
+        evmVersion: "byzantium", // Version of the EVM to compile for.
 Affects type checking and code generation.
-Can be homestead, tangerineWhistle, spuriousDragon, byzantium, constantinople or petersburg
+Can be homestead, tangerineWhistle, spuriousDragon, byzantium or constantinople
         // Metadata settings (optional)
-        "metadata": {
+        metadata: {
-          // Use only literal content and not URLs (false by default) "useLiteralContent": true
+          // Use only literal content and not URLs (false by default)
+          useLiteralContent: true
         },
         // Addresses of the libraries.
 If not all libraries are given here, it can result in unlinked objects whose output data is different.
-        "libraries": {
+        libraries: {
           // The top level key is the the name of the source file where the library is used.
           // If remappings are used, this source file should match the global path after remappings were applied.
           // If this key is an empty string, that refers to a global level.